See the beautiful school these dads built for their daughters

 “Part of the reason that I felt it was very important to get the community involved is they’re not big on educating their girls,” Kellogg says.
 “If I could get the male stoneworkers and furniture makers to have a stake in the school, I felt that I could have more of a chance of having them be receptive to having their girls come to this school.”

 Located in India’s Thar Desert region in the city of Jaisalmer, Rajasthan, the Rajkumari Ratnavati Girl’s School is an attempt to create a space for female education across all age groups.
-The school was commissioned by CITTA, a non-profit organization that supports development in economically challenged, remote, and marginalized communities.
+The school was commissioned by Citta, a non-profit organization that supports development in economically challenged, remote, and marginalized communities.
 According to the organization, female literacy in the region is just 36%.
-Improving that rate is part of helping them establish economic independence in a place where a caste system still separates society and women are often subservient to men.
+Improving that rate is part of helping women establish economic independence in a place where a caste system still separates society and women are often subservient to men.

-Kellogg’s New York-based firm, Diana Kellogg Architects, also designed two other buildings for the project, known as the GYAAN Center.
+Kellogg’s New York-based firm, Diana Kellogg Architects, also designed two other buildings for the project, known as the Gyaan Center.
 Construction will begin soon on the second building, a performance and art exhibition space with a library and museum, and then on a women’s cooperative building where local artisans will teach weaving and embroidery techniques from the region.

 The school was entirely built by local craftspeople, including some who are fathers of the girls who will be attending the school.
 The area is known for its sandstone buildings and craftwork, and Kellogg tapped into that local expertise for the design of the school, which was built primarily from hand-carved sandstone.
 “I didn’t feel it was appropriate to bring in other kinds of materials, because I wanted the girls to feel comfortable, to feel like it was a familiar,” says Kellogg.
 “I also very much wanted to work with local craftsmen in a way that was contemporary, so that people there could see that this kind of incredibly fine stone work could be translated into modern forms.”